Juris Doctor (JD)

 Personal Statement

 Our admission committee reviews many applications from candidates with strong credentials.
-Therefore, an applicant’s personal statement should set forth any additional information they feel should be considered by the committee when evaluating their application.
-Any experience an applicant has had that will enable them to contribute unique and enlightening perspectives to the law school is of interest to the committee.
-In addition, the reasons motivating your desire to study law and to attend Cumberland School of Law are also important to mention.
-Personal statements should not be more than three pages.
+Therefore, an applicant's personal statement should set forth any additional information the applicant feels should be considered by the committee when evaluating their application.
+Any information about an applicant's background and experience that could help demonstrate how the applicant may contribute unique and special perspectives to the law school is of interest to the committee.
+Reasons motivating the applicant's desire to study law and to attend Cumberland School of Law are also important to mention.
+Personal statements should not exceed three pages.

 The Selection Process